How to Place a Hold

 7. Generally, the item will remain on the Hold Shelf at the Circulation Desk for 4 days.
 If you are unable to pick up the item within that time frame, please call or email the Circulation Desk (986-1047, ext.
 2; firstname.lastname@example.org) to request an extension.
-Loan periods are specified by the library that has loaned the item.
-An extension may or may not be possible.
+Loan periods are specified by the library where you check out the item.

 8. Renewals: many RCLS libraries now offer automatic courtesy renewal on items that have no holds and have not reached their renewal limit.
 Eligible items will renew on the evening of the day they are due.

 9. To check the status of your hold request(s), or to suspend your hold(s) while away, log into your account with your barcode and PIN.
 Click on the Holds tab to see the list of items you have on hold.
 The status of each is at right: “Active” means that the request is still open and is pending.
 “In Transit” means that the lending library has shipped the item to AWPL, so you may expect to be notified of its arrival soon.
 A green exclamation point (!) to the left of the title indicates that it is ready to be picked up.
 Hold requests remain active for one year, or until fulfilled or cancelled.